eventnetusa/eventnet/src/_vip/humana.md

   * Permitting & Legal
 content_section:
   - text_block_markdown: >-
-      Named the leading agency in *Health Insurance Activation* by Event Marketer Magazine, we understand how to reach and engage your target demographic to generate leads and maximize brand exposure.
+      Named the leading agency in *Health Insurance Activations* by Event Marketer Magazine, we understand how to reach and engage your target demographic to generate leads and maximize brand exposure.